- CLASS: Mammalia

 In 2005, a Malayan tapir, Rose, was trained to accept ultrasound gel procedures as the veterinarians rubbed her expanding belly when she was expecting a calf.
 She was rewarded with bits of banana and lots of chin scratches for allowing staff to check on her calf before he was even born!

-Today, the Zoo has two Baird’s tapirs on exhibit at Elephant Odyssey—mom Luna and her new calf, a daughter that has not yet been named.
-The calf's father, Felix, is currently off exhibit.
-The Baird's tapirs share an exhibit with capybaras and guanacos, as they all have ancestors that once roamed right here in Southern California!
-A Malayan tapir, Camo, lives along Tiger Trail in Lost Forest.
+Today, the Zoo has Baird’s tapirs at Elephant Odyssey, where they share their habitat with capybaras—both species have ancestors that once roamed right here in Southern California!
+Malayan tapirs lives along Tiger Trail in Lost Forest.

 Plenty of mud and plants keep the floors of their habitats soft enough so that the tapirs don’t damage their feet.
 A heated area indoors for each tapir also recreates the warmth of the jungle, to keep the tapirs comfortable at night.
 Each habitat also includes a pool that resembles a watering hole and is large enough for the tapirs to submerge themselves.